Geodels/gospl/docs/inputfile.rst

 b. :yaml:`hillslopeKa` is the diffusion coefficient for the aerial domain,
 c. :yaml:`hillslopeKm` is the diffusion coefficient for the marine domain,
 d. :yaml:`sedK` is the diffusion coefficient for sediment deposited by rivers entering the marine environment.
-d. :yaml:`sedKf` is the diffusion coefficient for fine sediment deposited by rivers entering the marine environment.
+e. :yaml:`sedKf` is the diffusion coefficient for fine sediment deposited by rivers entering the marine environment.
 This parameter is only used when the multi-lithology option is turned on.

 :yaml:`sea`